artorosia/Game-Reroll-Challenge/README.md

 Because the system does not hook into game code, it works with any game.
 You can apply the same framework to everything you play and customise the rules to fit your style.
 A long‑form endurance run might rotate between three RPGs, each with its own 90‑minute timer and strict resource limits.
 A short experimental session could cycle through several platformers in 10‑minute bursts with temporary handicaps like “must keep moving” or “no jumping for 30 seconds.”
 A structured speedrun race could give each game a different timer based on its category length, paired with handicaps that force new routes or strategies.
 A community challenge night might use a viewer‑submitted seed with a curated mix of games, timers, and rules that everyone can load and attempt.

----

-### Rotation and Sessions
-- Set up **3–10 slots**, each representing one game in your rotation order.
-- Each session lasts **1 hour per slot**, tracked with the slot’s timer widget.
-- Progress through slots in order; when the final slot finishes, the rotation ends.

----

-### Deaths and Temporary Handicaps
-- When you die in a slot, immediately switch to the next slot.
-- That death also triggers a **temporary handicap** assigned to a future slot within the same rotation.
-  - Only slots appearing after the current slot can receive the handicap.
-  - Slot 1 is immune to temporary handicaps caused in prior rotations, since all temps clear at rotation end.
-- Temporary handicaps last **one session** and clear automatically at the end of the rotation.

----

-### Permanent Handicaps
-- Permanent handicaps are **game-specific constraints** that persist across rotations.
-- Each game can have a maximum of **3 permanent handicaps** to avoid softlocks.
-- Rolling a permanent handicap selects from that game’s database pool, avoiding duplicates.

----

-### Tokens and Achievements
-- Every achievement earned (in any game) has a **20% chance** to grant a token.
-- Tokens can clear **one permanent handicap**.
-- You may use at most **one token per rotation**.

----

-### Rotation End
-- Finishing a rotation(die in final game, or reach the the hour timer) clears all temporary handicaps.
-- There is a **1% chance** at rotation end to also clear all permanent handicaps.
-- Rotation count increments; token usage resets.

----

-### Database and Slots
-- Maintain a database of games with separate pools for permanent and temporary handicaps.
-- Each slot lets you select a game from the database via a dropdown.
-- Handicaps are automatically pulled for whatever game's actively slotted.

----

-### Reset Behavior
-- **Reset Progress** clears:
-  - Deaths
-  - Timers
-  - Temporary handicaps
-  - Permanent handicaps attached to slots
-  - Token usage in the current rotation
-  - Tokens
-  - Rotation count
-- Reset does **not** remove:
-  - Slots
-  - Selected games
-  - The database itself

----

-### Goal
-Clear all games in the **fewest rotations possible**.
+---Rotation and Sessions

+    Set up 1–10 slots, each representing one game in your rotation order.
+The challenge works with any number, but more slots create more variety and allow temporary handicaps to spread across multiple games.
+Slots can also be used for different categories of the same game, alternate save files, or different difficulty settings.

+    Each session lasts 1 hour per slot, tracked with the slot’s timer widget.
+The timer length is fully adjustable per slot.
+You can give a speedrun segment 15 minutes, a grind heavy RPG 90 minutes, or run without a timer for a play until death format.

+    Progress through slots in order.
+When the final slot finishes, the rotation repeats.
+At the end of each rotation, all temporary handicaps are cleared.

+Deaths and Temporary Handicaps

+    When you die in a slot, immediately switch to the next slot.
+You can change this trigger to something else, such as swapping on boss defeat, level completion, or a set number of in game days.

+    That death also triggers a temporary handicap assigned to a future slot within the same rotation.

+        Only slots appearing after the current slot can receive the handicap.

+        Slot 1 is immune to temporary handicaps caused in prior rotations, since all temps clear at rotation end.

+    Temporary handicaps always last one session and naturally stack if multiple deaths target the same future slot.
+In a large rotation, the final slot can end up carrying several temporary handicaps at once.

+Permanent Handicaps

+    Permanent handicaps are game specific constraints that persist across rotations.
+You can make these as light or as punishing as you want, from “no fast travel” to “permadeath for party members.”

+    Each game can have a maximum of 3 permanent handicaps to avoid softlocks.
+You can raise or lower this cap depending on how challenging you want the run to be.

+    Rolling a permanent handicap selects from that game’s database pool, avoiding duplicates.

+    At the end of each rotation there is a 1% chance to clear all permanent handicaps.
+This chance is fixed in the current version, but the option to change it will be added in a future update.

+    Beating a game completely immediately clears 3–4 random permanent handicaps from your entire run, giving a strong incentive to finish titles rather than just rotate through them.

+Tokens and Achievements

+    Every achievement earned (in any game) has a 20% chance to grant a token.
+This chance is fixed in the current version, but the option to change it or tie tokens to other milestones will be added in a future update.

+    Tokens can clear one permanent handicap.

+    You may use at most one token per rotation.

+Rotation End

+    Finishing a rotation (dying in the final game, or reaching the hour timer) clears all temporary handicaps.

+    There is a 1% chance at rotation end to also clear all permanent handicaps (configurable in a future update).

+    The rotation counter increases by one, and token usage limits reset.

+Database and Slots

+    Maintain a database of games with separate pools for permanent and temporary handicaps.
+You can keep multiple databases for different genres, difficulty levels, or community events.

+    Each slot lets you select a game from the database via a dropdown.

+    Handicaps are automatically pulled for whatever game is actively slotted.

+    Manual handicap assignment is not currently available, but may be added in the future for curated challenges.

+Goal

+Clear all games in the fewest rotations possible.
 Fewer deaths, smarter plays, faster clears.
+Clearing a game entirely not only removes it from your backlog but also clears 3–4 random permanent handicaps, making it a powerful way to improve your odds in the rest of the challenge.
+Or adapt the system for variety streaming, speedrun gauntlets, or community challenge events.